-- For BOD members who are based in North America, physical attendance at two of the three scheduled Board meetings and participation in all of the scheduled teleconferences within the calendar year bounded by Annual Meetings (one of which must be the Annual Meeting). - For BOD members who are based internationally, physical attendance at one of the three meetings (preferably the Annual Meeting) and participation in all of the scheduled teleconferences during the specified time period.
+For BOD members who are based in North America, physical attendance at two of the three scheduled Board meetings and participation in all of the scheduled teleconferences within the calendar year bounded by the Conference & Expo (one of which must be the Conference & Expo).

+For BOD members who are based internationally, physical attendance at one of the three meetings (preferably the Conference & Expo) and participation in all of the scheduled teleconferences during the specified time period.